ericsonga/APCSAReview/_sources/Unit8-2DArray/grayImageB.rst

    :language: java
    :autograde: unittest

    FRQ Gray Image B: write the code for the method ``processImage``.
-When you are ready click "Run" to test your solution.
+Please use row and col for your loop variables.
    ~~~~
    public class GrayImage
    {